TLeonardUK/ds3os/README.md

 3. Enter command: `.\bootstrap-vcpkg.bat` and wait for it to process
 4. Enter command: `.\vcpkg integrate install` and wait for it to process

-Building the project should now just require opening the Source/DS3OpenServer.sln and building.
+Building the project should now require opening the Source/DS3OpenServer.sln and building it.

 # Whats in the repository?
 ```